-Although they have a complicated-sounding name, interdental papilla have a simple function: they're the gums between your teeth.
-Gum health is essential to your overall dental health, so it's important that you make sure these small sections of gum tissue are in good condition.
+Although it has a complicated-sounding name, interdental papilla have a simple function: they're the gums between your teeth.
+Gum health is essential to your overall dental health, so it's important that you make sure these small sections of gum tissue are in great shape.
 There are a few clear signs that your interdental gums are healthy (and some signs that you might need to visit your dentist to help get them healthier).
-Keep an eye on your gums for clues about your oral health and act quickly if you notice signs that they need some extra TLC.
+Keep an eye on your gums for clues to your oral health and act quickly if you notice signs that they need some extra TLC.

 Signs of Healthy Interdental Papilla

 Don't discount the health of the tiny bit of gum tissue between your teeth.
 Although they're small, they help to protect the roots of your teeth from exposure, bacteria and the effect of food between your teeth.
 Here are some of the signs that they're in good shape: